mcmarius/inlp/05_morphological_analysis/README.md

-# Module 05: Morphological Analysis and WordNet
+# Lesson 05: Morphological Analysis and WordNet

-In this module, we explore the structural and semantic layers of the Romanian language using the ANPC press releases dataset.
+In this lesson, we explore the structural and semantic layers of the Romanian language using the ANPC press releases dataset.
 We focus on:

 - **POS Tagging (Part-of-Speech)**: Identifying nouns, verbs, adjectives, etc., to understand stylistic patterns.
 - **NER (Named Entity Recognition)**: Extracting organizations, locations, and people mentioned in the press releases.